Safeguarding

 Police

-- If you believe that a child is at immediate risk and in need of protection then you should call the Police - 999 immediately.
+- If you believe that a child or young person is at immediate risk and in need of protection then you should call the Police - 999 immediately.

-- Alternatively, if you feel the child is a risk of abuse or neglect, but not in immediate need of protection, you should call the Police on 101.
+- Alternatively, if you feel the child or young person is a risk of abuse or neglect, but not in immediate need of protection, you should call the Police on 101.

-- Outside of these hours, the telephone number should be used for emergency safeguarding enquiries only.
+- This number can also be used for emergency safeguarding enquiries out of hours

 NSPCC